-- 9.18.1 Capital gain tax from sales of securities: Capital gains from trading in the shares of a Luxembourg incorporated issuer are subject to capital gains tax in Luxembourg.
-As a result of a double tax treaty between Luxembourg and Hong Kong, a Hong Kong resident will not be subject to Luxembourg capital gain tax and is not required to take any action in order to enjoy the exemption. - 9.28.2 Withholding tax on dividends22: Under the then JPS, dDividends received by the shareholders of a Luxembourg issuer are subject to withholding tax in Luxembourg.
-In addition, Hong Kong investors will enjoy certain exemptions or reductions in dividend withholding tax: - (i) a Hong Kong resident is subject to withholding tax at a reduced rate of 10%; and - (ii) a company which holds directly 10% or more of the company's issued capital or Shares with acquisition cost of €1.2 million is exempted from withholding tax. - 9.38.3 However, in order to benefit from such withholding tax exemption or reduced rates, a proof of address in Hong Kong or a certificate of resident status issued by the Hong Kong Inland Revenue Department will have to be provided by shareholders who are residents of Hong Kong to the company at its registered office within such period of time before any particular dividend payment date as shall be specified by the company in its announcement of dividend payments.
+- Luxembourg.
+As a result of a double tax treaty between Luxembourg and Hong Kong, a Hong Kong resident will not be subject to Luxembourg capital gain tax and is not required to take any action in order to enjoy the exemption. - 8.2 Withholding tax on dividends: Under the then JPS, dividends received by the shareholders of a Luxembourg issuer are subject to withholding tax in Luxembourg.
+In addition, Hong Kong investors will enjoy certain exemptions or reductions in dividend withholding tax: - (i) a Hong Kong resident is subject to withholding tax at a reduced rate of 10%; and - (ii) a company which holds directly 10% or more of the company's issued capital or Shares with acquisition cost of €1.2 million is exempted from withholding tax. - 8.3 However, in order to benefit from such withholding tax exemption or reduced rates, a proof of address in Hong Kong or a certificate of resident status issued by the Hong Kong Inland Revenue Department will have to be provided by shareholders who are residents of Hong Kong to the company at its registered office within such period of time before any particular dividend payment date as shall be specified by the company in its announcement of dividend payments.